Recommendations

 Follow these steps to create a recommendation strategy:

-1. A default name is auto-generated, but you can rename it to something more meaningful for easy identification.
+1. A default name is auto-generated, do rename it to something more meaningful for easy identification.

 3. Select the event on which you want to run your recommendation strategy (example: Added To Cart).
 The catalog you select must have at least one event mapped to it.